Published: April 23, 2020

 - Increase physical space between employees and customers, e.g., drive-thru, partitions.

-Facilitate employee hygiene and source control by doing the following:
+Facilitate employee hygiene and source control, including face coverings, by doing the following:

 - Ensure employees regularly wash hands.
 Ensure hand washing and/or hand sanitizer facilities are readily available and stocked.